 Els de Graauw (PhD in Political Science, UC Berkeley) is Associate Professor at Baruch College, the City University of New York, with an appointment in the Department of Political Science and teaching responsibilities also in the Austin W. Marxe School of Public and International Affairs.
 Her research centers on the nexus of immigration and integration, civil society organizations, urban and regional politics, and public policy.
 Her award-winning book Making Immigrant Rights Real: Nonprofits and the Politics of Integration in San Francisco (Cornell University Press, 2016) analyzes the role of nonprofit organizations in advocating immigrant integration policies in San Francisco, with a focus on immigrant language access, labor rights, and municipal ID cards.
 She has under way a comparative study of city and state immigrant affairs offices in the United States and a study of immigrant organizations in New York City.
-Her research appears in Politics, Groups and Identities, Journal of Ethnic and Migration Studies, WorkingUSA, Politics & Society, American Journal of Sociology, Daedalus, Annual Review of Political Science, Hérodote, and various edited volumes.
+Her research appears in the Journal of Migration and Human Security, Politics, Groups and Identities, Journal of Ethnic and Migration Studies, WorkingUSA, Politics & Society, American Journal of Sociology, Daedalus, Annual Review of Political Science, Hérodote, and various edited volumes.

 Shannon Gleeson (PhD in Sociology and Demography, UC Berkeley) is Associate Professor of Labor Relations, Law & History at the Cornell University School of Industrial and Labor Relations.
 She was previously on the faculty of the Latin American & Latino Studies Department at the University of California, Santa Cruz.
 Her books include Precarious Claims: The Promise and Failure of Workplace Protections in the United States (University of California Press, 2016), The Nation and Its Peoples: Citizens, Denizens, Migrants (Routledge, 2014, edited with John Park), and Conflicting Commitments: The Politics of Enforcing Immigrant Worker Rights in San Jose and Houston (Cornell University Press, 2012).
 Her current collaborative projects also include a study of consular advocacy for immigrant workers (with Xóchitl Bada, University of Illinois-Chicago) and an investigation into the effects of temporary immigration status on worker legal mobilization (with Kate Griffith, Cornell University).